maribaklanova/Singapore-rental-analysis/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/maribaklanova/Singapore-rental-analysis/assets/162949373/1430f500-0678-43aa-a8ea-eedf6807773b)  |  ![](https://github.com/maribaklanova/Singapore-rental-analysis/assets/162949373/0e5cc3a9-805b-455b-b3b9-031f7e630672)

-That is what the data looked like after handling outliers.
+This is what the data looked like after handling outliers.

 ![Boxplots of average area and rent after trimming outliers](https://github.com/maribaklanova/Singapore-rental-analysis/assets/162949373/e84816e4-3e4f-41a0-901c-afd25042f50d)

 The next challenge I faced was to add WGS coordinates to the dataframe as I needed them to locate the names of the neighborhood (planning area) and region of each property.
-To achieve this, I defined the function converting SVY21 coordinates into WGS84 format accessing OneMap API, and applied it to a reference dataframe with x and y coordinates, then merged it with the main dataframe.
+To achieve this, I defined the function converting SVY21 coordinates into WGS84 format accessing OneMap API, and applied it to a reference dataframe with *x* and *y* coordinates, then merged it with the main dataframe.
 After that I modified the dataframe with GeoPandas, adding a geometry column based on which I added the columns with neighborhood (planning area) and region using the [geojson file](https://beta.data.gov.sg/datasets/d_4765db0e87b9c86336792efe8a1f7a66/view)

 Thus, I additionally included the following columns in the final dataframe: